Paperclip Review 2026: AI Agent Teams That Run Like a Company

 - React dashboard – monitor all agents and work items at localhost:3100

-Most multi-agent frameworks ask you to think about agents as pipelines — nodes in a graph, workers in a queue, modules in a system.
-Paperclip takes a different angle: your agents are a company.
+Most multi-agent frameworks ask you to think about agents as pipelines: nodes in a graph, workers in a queue, modules in a system.
+Paperclip takes a different angle.
+Your agents are a company.
 There is a CEO agent that receives goals and delegates, Engineers that execute tasks, and QA agents that review outputs.
 The coordination happens through projects and issues, just like a real development team.

 What Is Paperclip?

-Paperclip is an open-source framework for creating and running AI agent teams — organized as virtual companies — on your local machine.
+Paperclip is an open-source framework for creating and running AI agent teams, organized as virtual companies, on your local machine.
 Instead of writing raw agent pipelines, you define a company with roles, and the framework handles how those roles coordinate.

 The stack runs entirely locally: an embedded Postgres database stores all state, a React dashboard at localhost:3100 gives you visibility into what agents are doing, and a heartbeat scheduler can run your company on a recurring timer without manual intervention.

 The framework ships with 16 pre-built company templates covering common automation patterns, so you can import an existing structure and customize it rather than starting from scratch.
+A marketplace called companies.sh for importing pre-built company templates is on the roadmap.

 The Company Metaphor